2016 Joint exhibition with Akiko Tanaka at the Offsite Gallery, World Trade Center

 In 2013, she published a book together with Matthew Bernier, a puppeteer and art therapist at Eastern Virginia Medical School.
 42 oil paintings were created for their joint exhibition, “The Door of Good: A Fairytale”, that were then used to illustrate the book written by Bernier.
 Their joint exhibition was voted one of the 10 best exhibitions of the year by The Virginian Pilot.

-In 2012, she and her husband, painter and Art History professor opened a small part-time gallery in New Market, Virginia (Shenandoah Valley) in their historic family home which was the first school in that town, (1873) then called THE OLD SCHOOL HOUSE GALLERY.
+In 2012, she and her late husband, painter and Art History professor George Tussing, opened a small gallery The Old School House Gallery, in New Market, Virginia (Shenandoah Valley) in their historic family home which was the first school in that town in 1873.

-“Art, Artifice, Artificial, Exageration, these words the springboards for my art.
+“Art, Artifice, Artificial, Exaggeration, these words are the springboards for my art.
 To transform a world of reality into a world of wonder and magic.
-To my English”Fairy Tale Telling Mother”, I owe much.”
+To my English fairy tale telling mother, I owe much.”